Practical Nurse Quick Guide

 Want to become a Practical Nurse?

-Licensed practical nurses work with doctors and registered nurses as contributing members of the health team, performing tasks such as measuring vital signs, collecting fluid samples, dressing wounds, administering intravenous medications and other duties in a variety of health service facilities.
-Upon successful completion of the Practical Nurse (PN) curriculum, students will be eligible to take the National Council Licensure Examination leading to licensure as a practical nurse (LPN).
+Practical nurses work with doctors and registered nurses as contributing members of the health team, performing tasks such as measuring vital signs, collecting fluid samples, dressing wounds, administering intravenous medications and other duties in a variety of health service facilities.
+Upon successful completion of the Practical Nurse (PN) curriculum, students will be eligible to take the National Council Licensure Examination leading to licensure as a practical nurse (PN).

 What You Need Before You Apply